HUD Housing Counselors

 FHA loans are mortgages backed by the Federal Housing Authority.
 The FHA guarantees that if you default on the loan, it will pay the bank for its losses.

-This encourages banks to lend to people who don’t have excellent credit or a huge down payment.
+This encourages banks to lend to people who don’t have excellent credit or huge down payments.
 In fact, you can use an FHA loan to finance up to 96.5 percent of a home’s purchase price.
 With a conventional mortgage, you can generally finance only 80 to 90 percent of a home’s purchase price, depending on lender requirements.

 This means you don’t have to save nearly as much for a down payment.
 On a $200,000 home, you would have to put down $7,000 for an FHA loan, as opposed to $20,000-$40,000 on a conventional loan.